Every Marvel movie coming in the next few years

 “So I think that may be happening some time next year.”

-If true, a 2021 release date seems likely, possibly in the same November slot the film filled in 2016.
+If true, an early 2022 release could fit the movie’s release, though it could also turn up earlier in November 2021 as well – the same month as the first film was released in 2016.

-After its huge success earlier this year, a sequel for Brie Larson’s Captain Marvel seems like a sure thing, and another winter release – the first film came out in March – would seem like a good fit for the cosmic warrior’s return.
+After its huge success earlier this year, a sequel for Brie Larson’s Captain Marvel seems like a sure thing, and a more high-profile release date– the first film came out in March – would seem like a good fit for the cosmic warrior’s return.

 Whether a new film would follow on from Avengers: Endgame or explain where she was in the 20-odd years between her first movie and the present day is unknown, but we’ve explored the possibilities a bit here.